 Did he figure that out?

-Has he not been watching television the last number of weeks with terrorist attacks and and assassinations of policemen?
+Has he not been watching television the last number of weeks with terrorist attacks and assassinations of policemen?

-Maybe it's time did you have to go to a special meeting to find out that this is a dangerous situation going on in the country?
+Did you have to go to a special meeting to find out that this is a dangerous situation going on in the country?

-Because she's out of touch with where the country is.
+I hope she stays on that position because she's out of touch with where the country is.

 By the way, activists have called for a day of rage and anti-cop protests on Friday.

-The hacktivist Group Anonymous is now calling for a nationwide day of rage for Friday, July 15th.
+The hacktivist group Anonymous is now calling for a nationwide day of rage for Friday, July 15th.

 That is not good.